 Before leaving for my cabin, Vyacheslav, in order to say goodnight, stepped behind the velvet curtain, into the room that had dim light.
 There I saw another image.

 There is so much I can do here, but my stay is coming to an end.
 Surely another week would have been useful and who knows what other images I would be able to make.
 Maybe next time.

 DAY 8 (JAN 30)

 Last day on board.
 Or so I at least thought.
 At ten in the morning, we arrive in Said, and as soon as we leave, we want another twelve hours to reach the last stop before Suez.
-All other ships are being gathered there and with the help of a local captain we will cross the last narrow section of the canal, where only one ship at a time passes through.
-In Suez I am going to disembark and take the plane back to Athens.
+All other ships are being gathered there and with the help of a local captain, we will cross the last narrow section of the canal, where only one ship at a time passes through.
+In Suez, I am going to disembark and take the plane back to Athens.
 My flight takes off from Cairo at dawn the following day.
-I was thinking that if we arrived tonight, I might have had the time to visit the great pyramids which I've never seen before.
-Maybe I can even get some pictures with a few tourists there.
+I was thinking that if we arrived tonight, I might have had the time to visit the great pyramids which I'd never seen before.
+Maybe I can even get some pictures of a few tourists there.

 “Ports now are just stress for us,” Anton had told me yesterday.
 Most of the crew do not have time to get off because they have a lot of work to do, especially when they have six-hour shifts.
 “Maybe when the shifts are four hours one can visit the city for a few hours.
 For some alcohol, a woman…”

 Alcohol is no longer allowed on board.
 As for women, I noticed: